regebro/moving-big-projects/moving-big-projects.rst

     We do the type of software that insurance companies use to deal with insurance policies and claims.

-    We are over a 100 people right now, we work remotely, and yes, we are hiring.
+    We work remotely, and yes, we are hiring.
     If you are looking for a job and want to work remotely, talk to me!
+    I'm new to the whole recruiting bit, but talk to me any way.

+    We are not running on Python 3 yet, it's still an ongoing effort.

 ----